Roujon2/Roujon2/README.md

 ### Hey ⛄

 Hi!
-I'm Jonathan and I'm currently in my fourth year studying Cognitive Sciene and Computer Science at McGill University.
+I'm Jonathan and I'm currently in my fourth year studying Cognitive Science and Computer Science at McGill University.
 I'm currently working on adding small features on Moviespedia using React!

 ## Main Projects